Skip Navigation Links

 If blank, is displayed.

-Folder blank Organizes the data into folders and subfolders.
+blank Organizes the data into folders and subfolders.
 When viewing the data in Google Earth, the entire contents of a folder can be hidden or shown by clicking the folder in the "My Places" window.
 Both forward-slashes and back-slashes can be used to separate the folder levels.

 Examples: